 Fighting for Florida

-In this time of prayer and reflection, we wish all members of the Jewish community a happy and healthy new year.
+In this time of prayer and reflection, my family and I wish all members of the Jewish community a happy and healthy new year.
 May this celebration bring with it lasting peace and prosperity.

 Shanah Tovah U’metukah.

 By Marco RubioFor those of us who lived through that day, we can hardly believe that 14 years have passed since the September 11 attacks against our nation.
 As Americans, this day will always be a day for us to remember those we lost and the heroic efforts of our first responders and fellow citizens who risked, and many of whom sacrificed, their lives while attempting to save others.
 While the painful memories of these attacks will forever be a part of our lives, so will our resilience as a nation following them.